tfindelkind-redis/redis-workshops/.devcontainer/README.md

 # Devcontainer Configuration

-This directory contains the configuration for GitHub Codespaces and VS Code devcontainers.
+This directory contains the configuration for GitHub Codespaces.

 ## What's Included

-When you open this repository in Codespaces or a devcontainer, you automatically get:
+When you open this repository in Codespaces, you automatically get:

 ### 🛠️ Pre-installed Tools
 - **Redis Server** - Running on localhost:6379